 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.
 Accordingly, if you don't pay the real property taxes on your Mississippi home, the county treasurer can hold a tax sale and you might eventually lose ownership of the property.

 But the winning bidder from the sale can't get ownership of your home right away; you'll get some time to get caught up on the overdue amounts before this happens.
 You'll most likely eventually lose the property permanently, though, if you don't pay off the debt during what's called a "redemption period" after the sale.

 In Mississippi, if you don't pay your real estate taxes on time, the property will be sold at a county tax auction to the bidder who will pay the taxes and costs due for the smallest interest in the property.
 (Miss.
 Code Ann. § 27-41-59, § 27-41-75).
 Auctions are held on the first Monday of April or the last Monday of August.
 The successful bidder at the sale pays off the past-due amounts and gets a lien on the property.
 If no one bids at the auction, the debt is "struck off" (sold) to the state, which gets the lien.
 (Miss.
 Code Ann. § 27-41-59).

-Following the auction, the purchaser gets a receipt, called a tax certificate.
+Following the auction, the purchaser gets a receipt, called a "tax certificate," to evidence the claim against the property.
 (Miss.
 Code Ann. § 27-41-75).
-At the end of the redemption period (see below), the purchaser can get a tax deed (title) to your home.
+At the end of the redemption period (see below), if you haven't paid off your debt, the purchaser can get a tax deed (title) to your home.
 (Miss.
 Code Ann. § 27-45-23).